-Not tes:

-When interworking to t Output tab check boxes the MP1825B 4Tap Emphasis, the scannot be selected.

-- are grouped together, it is impossible to

-function is available when at least two

-[3] ing Setting dialog box.
-Then, the Data

-- ster are shared by the Data Interfaces

-that are grouped together.
-(Master: Data Interface with the lowes Data Interface number among Data Interfaces selected at [2]) The the grouped tabs operate using the same settings.

-When the grouping function is enabled, a color bar as upper part of the tab.
+- When interworking to the MP1825B 4Tap Emphasis, the Output Tab check boxes cannot be selected. - When the Output tabs are grouped together, it is impossible to interwork to the MP1825B 4Tap Emphasis. - The Module Grouping function is available when at least two check boxes of each tab are selected. - [3] Click [OK] to close the Grouping Setting dialog box.
+Then, the DataInterface settings of the Master are shared by the Data Interfaces that are grouped together.
+(Master: Data Interface with the lowest Data Interface number among Data Interfaces selected at [2]) Then, the grouped tabs operate using the same settings.
+When the grouping function is enabled, a color bar appears at the upper part of the tab.

-Data1-2 (or Data1-4): Blue (Master Data1)

-Data3-4: Purple (Master Data3)
+Data1-2 (or Data1-4): Blue (Master Data1) Data3-4: Purple (Master Data3)